Workers' Playtime (radio programme)

-Workers' Playtime was a British radio variety programme transmitted by the BBC between 1941 and 1964.
+Workers' Playtime is a British radio variety programme transmitted by the BBC between 1941 and 1964.
 Originally intended as a morale-booster for industrial workers in Britain during World War II, the programme was broadcast at lunchtime, three times a week, live from a factory canteen "somewhere in Britain".
 Presenter and former music hall artist Margery Manners used her experience of getting sailors to sing along with her choruses to cheer workers and listeners.

 Initially, the show was broadcast simultaneously on both the BBC Home Service and Forces Programme, then from 1957 onwards solely on the Light Programme.
 For all its 23 years each show concluded with the words from the show's producer, Bill Gates: "Good luck, all workers!"

 The programme had the support of the government because the shows were seen as supporting the war effort on the home front.
 Workers' Playtime was a touring show, with the Ministry of Labour choosing which factory canteens it would visit.

 Throughout World War II, Ernest Bevin, the Minister of Labour and National Service, would appear on these shows from time to time to congratulate the workers and exhort them to greater efforts.
 When the war ended it was realised that the show had worked, which meant that Ernest Bevin wanted Workers' Playtime to continue to raise the morale of the workers, whilst the government rebuilt Britain and the British economy.
 The BBC, for its part, was very happy to continue with a show which had proved a national success even if it did mean transporting crew, cable, microphones, two pianos, a producer, two pianists and a group of variety artists up and down the country three times a week.